Guevara-chan/Difference-Engine/README.md

 ## /Reassembling/:
 **Difference Engine** is written completely in *PureBasic v4.40*, though compatible with *5.2x (LTS)*.
-It relies on '.\resources\template.app' shim file to generate outcoming executibles.
+It relies on `.\resources\template.app` shim file to generate outcoming executibles.
 To rebuild constructor compile 'Main.pb' as root sourcefile.